Peanut Free Zone at Padres Baseball Park

 Eight-year-old Chirstopher Cheung was in attendance at the game.
 Last summer, Chirstopher had a severe asthma attack because of peanut shells at a baseball game, and the reaction lasted for more than a week.

-‘To be able to go to this game, to feel normal, is incredible for them,’ Christopher's mother Dr. Sherry Huang said about the children in the peanut free zone
+‘To be able to go to this game, to feel normal, is incredible for them,’ Christopher’s mother Dr. Sherry Huang said about the children in the peanut free zone.
+The legzo casino let’s players enjoy games in the comfort and safety of their own home.

 Leave a Reply